 How to get the workflow template

-Click the blue button below to install the gradebook template and then
+Click the blue button below to book a demo with our team.

 Google Sheets workflow template with teachers to track student grades for different classes.